-You cannot travel to Kargil by road in winters, from November to April after Zoji La gets snowed out.
+You cannot travel to Kargil by road in winter, from November to April after Zoji La gets snowed out.
 But traveling late in the season (late October and early November) is also not advised because it can snow at the pass anytime and you will get stuck.

 Banks & ATMs

-Srinagar being such a preferred tourist destination has several ATMs, petrol pumps and mechanics available.
+Srinagar being such a preferred tourist destination has several ATMs, petrol pumps, and mechanics available.
 As a traveler, you don’t have to worry about ATMs, petrol pumps, and mechanics.
 It goes without saying that there are numerous petrol pumps in Srinagar; so ensure that you start the journey from here with a full tank.

-After you leave Srinagar, the next fuel station is HP petrol pump at Nagbal.
+After you leave Srinagar, the next fuel station is the HP petrol pump at Nagbal.
 There are two petrol pumps at Ganderbal but after that, the next one is in Kargil only.

-BSNL, Airtel and Jio phones work well in Kargil.
+BSNL, Airtel, and Jio phones work well in Kargil.
 Starting from Srinagar, if you were on a post-paid connection, you will have some connectivity until Sonamarg.
 Your phone will be dead again until you reach Kargil.

 The cities of Srinagar and Kargil both have large enough hospitals to handle any medical emergencies.
 Between these two, you can get some basic medical assistance at Ganderbal, Kangan, Sonamarg, and Dras.